|

 - BARBRA:

-English variant of Greek Barbara, meaning
+English contracted form of Greek Barbara, meaning

 "foreign; strange."